It's time for the Second TV Tropes Halloween Avatar Contest! Details here

 ), and/or leader of The Omniscient Council of Vagueness

 For The Omniscient to face a Moral Dilemma

 without becoming an Omniscient Hero

 , the dilemma has to remain very abstract.
-In philosophy, many though-experiments are based on the outright or implied premise "What would The Omniscient do?"
-However, when such a thought-experiment is included in a story, having The Omniscient make such a choice tend to either morph him into an Omniscient Hero
+In philosophy, many thought-experiments are based on the outright or implied premise "What would The Omniscient do?"

 Compare The Omnipotent

 , who often overlap with The Omniscient